Hardekk/Everwild/README.md

 <p align="center"><img src="images/terms.png" alt="Terms"></p>

 - ✅ Play with it, share it, make videos and screenshots with it.
-- ✅ Use it in modpacks — just link back to the official page.
+- ✅ Use it in modpacks, just link back to the official page.
 - ❌ Don't reupload the pack or its textures elsewhere.
 - ❌ Don't claim the textures as your own.